Wormleighton Manor: Gatehouse

 The gatehouse, constructed in 1613, stands about 100 ft south of the main building.
 It is of two storeys, built of yellow ashlar and is listed as a Grade II listed building.
 The archways are 11 ft high and on the south have aged marigold central carvings and a sundial.
-On the north and west face too appear the arms of Spencer, distinguishable with its dragon and griffin supporters, while the south face has a central square panel displaying the royal Stuart arms, all dated to the original 1613 building.
+On the north and west faces appear the arms of Spencer, distinguishable with its dragon and griffin supporters, while the south face has a central square panel displaying the royal Stuart arms, all dated to the original 1613 building.

 Four-centred doorways are located in the side-walls of the gateway.
 The lower west lodge with a red tiled roof is about 27 ft long outside and of two storeys, with a central chimney.
 The east tower at the side of the gateway is roughly 16 ft wide with a four-light window on the lower part.

 There are also the remains of a two-storey building about 80 ft further south, believed to have once been part of the stable buildings which were rebuilt in the 17th century, and which today is a modern farm building.